apache/qpid-proton/proton-c/bindings/go/README.md

 data, timers firing etc. Go automatically takes care of switching out goroutines that block or sleep so it is normal to write code in terms of blocking calls.

-Event-driven API (like poll, epoll, select or the proton event API) also channel unpredictably ordered events to actions in one or a small pool of execution threads.
+Event-driven programming (such as poll, epoll, select or the `proton` package) also channels unpredictably ordered events to actions in one or a small pool of execution threads.
 However this requires a different style of programming:
 "event-driven" or "reactive" programming.
 Go developers call it "inside-out" programming.
 In an event-driven architecture blocking is a big problem as it